nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 * GL signs the geographic boundary with a private key.
 The public key certificate of GL is in a public, trusted, transparent ledger such as a certificate transparency log.
 GL provides the signed geographic boundary to the Server.

-* Server adds the original nonce, current timestamp and Host TPM EK to the geographic boundary, and attests it using its private key generating a host geographic boundary token.The geographic boundary token is returned to the agent.
-The public key certificate of Server is in a public, trusted, transparent ledger such as a certificate transparency log and verifiable by the Agent.
+* Server adds the original nonce, current timestamp and Host TPM EK to the geographic boundary, and attests it using its private key generating a host geographic boundary token.The geographic boundary token is returned to the workload identity agent.
+The public key certificate of Server is in a public, trusted, transparent ledger such as a certificate transparency log and verifiable by the Workload Identity Agent.

-## Workload Pubic Key Attestation and Remote Verification - Key Steps - This is the current workflow used by agent with TPM plugin
+## Workload Pubic Key Attestation and Remote Verification - Key Steps - This is the current workflow used by workload identity agent with TPM plugin

-* Agent ensures that workload connects to it on a host-local socket (e.g., Unix-domain socket).
-Agent generates private/public key pair for workload.
-Agent signs the workload public key with its TPM AK.
-Agent sends the signed workload public key along with its SPIFFE ID.
-Note that the TPM AK is already verified by the server as part of the agent attestation process, establishing proof of residency of agent to host.
+* Workload Identity Agent ensures that workload connects to it on a host-local socket (e.g., Unix-domain socket).
+Workload Identity Agent generates private/public key pair for workload.
+Workload Identity Agent signs the workload public key with its TPM AK.
+Workload Identity Agent sends the signed workload public key along with its SPIFFE ID.
+Note that the TPM AK is already verified by the server as part of the workload identity agent attestation process, establishing proof of residency of workload identity agent to host.

-* Server gets the agent TPM AK public key from the SPIFFE ID by looking it up in the shared data store.
+* Server gets the workload identity agent TPM AK public key from the SPIFFE ID by looking it up in the shared data store.
 Server verifies the workload public key signature using the TPM AK public key.
-Server then sends an encrypted challenge to the agent.
+Server then sends an encrypted challenge to the workload identity agent.
 The challenge's secret is encrypted using the workload public key.

-* Agent decrypts the challenge using its workload private key and sends the response back to the server.
+* Workload Identity Agent decrypts the challenge using its workload private key and sends the response back to the server.

 * Server verifies that the decrypted secret is the same it used to build the challenge.
-It then issues SPIFFE ID (workload id) for workload public key.
-The SPIFFE ID is signed by the server and contains the workload public key and TPM AK.
+It then issues workload id (e.g. SPIFFE ID) for workload public key.
+The workload is signed by the workload identity manager and contains the workload public key and TPM AK.

-* Workload gets the its private key and SVID from Agent.
+* Workload gets the its private key and workload ID from Workload Identity Agent.

-## Agent Local Public Key Attestation and and Remote Verification - Key Steps - This is a slightly modified workflow used by agent with TPM plugin
+## Workload Identity Agent Local Public Key Attestation and and Remote Verification - Key Steps - This is a slightly modified workflow used by workload identity agent with TPM plugin

-* Agent generates a local private/public key pair for itself.
-Agent signs its local public key with its TPM AK.
-Agent sends the signed local public key along with its SPIFFE ID.
-Note that the TPM AK is already verified by the server as part of the agent attestation process, establishing proof of residency of agent to host.
+* Workload Identity Agent generates a local private/public key pair for itself.
+Workload Identity Agent signs its local public key with its TPM AK.
+Workload Identity Agent sends the signed local public key along with its SPIFFE ID.
+Note that the TPM AK is already verified by the server as part of the workload identity agent attestation process, establishing proof of residency of workload identity agent to host.

-* Server gets the agent TPM AK public key from the SPIFFE ID by looking it up in the shared data store.
+* Server gets the workload identity agent TPM AK public key from the SPIFFE ID by looking it up in the shared data store.
 Server verifies the local public key signature using the TPM AK public key.
-Server then sends an encrypted challenge to the agent.
+Server then sends an encrypted challenge to the workload identity agent.
 The challenge's secret is encrypted using the workload public key.

-* Agent decrypts the challenge using its local private key and sends the response back to the server.
+* Workload Identity Agent decrypts the challenge using its local private key and sends the response back to the server.

 * Server verifies that the decrypted secret is the same it used to build the challenge.
 It then issues SPIFFE ID (workload id) for local public key.
 The SPIFFE ID is signed by the server and contains the local public key.